edgelesssys/contrast/docs/docs/howto/workload-deployment/deployment-verification.md

 This page explains how a user can connect to the Coordinator and verify the application's integrity.

-### Connect to the coordinator
+### Connect to the Coordinator

-For the next steps, we will need to connect to the coordinator.
-The released coordinator resource includes a LoadBalancer definition we can use.
+For the next steps, we will need to connect to the Coordinator.
+The released Coordinator resource includes a LoadBalancer definition we can use.

 ```sh